prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 ### Step 2:  Verify and Backup Validator accounts

-An important aspect of managing Validator accounts is ensuring you know which account(s) you are working with, this enables you to verify the account(s) loaded in the Validator prior to starting or taking any other action using the validator process.
-This can help reduce the risk of running the same account on more than one Validator.
+An important aspect of managing Validator accounts is ensuring you know which account(s) you are working with.
+This enables you to verify the account(s) loaded in the validator prior to starting or taking any other action using the validator process, and can help reduce the risk of running the same account on more than one validator instance.

 :::tip Wallet Password needed
-You will need the password to the Validator wallet in order to undertake Delete, List, Backup or Import actions.
+You will need the password to the validator wallet in order to undertake Delete, List, Backup or Import actions.
 :::

 #### Identify Accounts
-To Identify the account(s) loaded in your validator use the following command:
+To Identify the account(s) loaded in your validator, issue the following command:

 ***Using Linux/MacOS based systems***